rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 No.

-One of our great inventions, structured language,  has also some limits despite the fact our brain can process things in parallel (right now for example you are reading, listening and probably regulating your hormonal levels at the same time).
+Our brain is quiet limited when thinking.
+Just compare the brain ability to process many things in parallel (right now for example we are reading, listening and probably regulating our hormonal levels at the same time).

-If the brain can process things in parallel, why it is not  capable of thinking 5 different things at the same exact time ?

-For now, keep in mind that language has the property of being dominant, dictatorial and extremely powerful inside your head.
-No parallelism is possible.

-We think by putting one sound after the other.
+For thinking, no parallelism is possible.
+Every sound must be sequenced, one after the other.